AndrewSukardi/customer-churn/README.md

 # Predicting Amazon Product Prices

-I am developing a machine learning-based model to predict whether an individual will be approved for a credit card or not.
-This task will enable the bank to efficiently filter people based on certain key features.
+I am developing a machine learning-based model to predict whether a customer will subscribe to a telecommunications service using specific key elements.
+In this modeling process, I am employing various machine learning models to achieve a high level of accuracy, and the model will be further developed.

 Link Wesbite :